matai-2021/getFood-/README.md

 Discussion with Don for Auth0
 Remove Hashrouter and use BrowserRouter, modify server.js to have the star which sends json.
 This should be all.
 Refer to Gardenz

+(Also, we have been utilising the kanban board on github for keeping track of our ticket/issues.
+Thanks for the setup Koko!)

 // ------------------------------------------------
 // ------------------------------------------------